doublejim/RegistryQt/README.md

 • ~~Some functions and variables should probably be renamed.~~ it's looking pretty snazzy now<br>
 • Maybe I want a RegOperation struct that contains information on an attempted operation.<br>
 • Make sure that it compiles and works on Windows XP, Windows 7, Windows 8.1, Windows 10.<br>
+• Create support for Expandable String values.<br>
+• More tests?<br>
 • ~~I want "keyExists()" and "valueExists()" functions.~~ done<br>
 • ~~I want to be able to get a list of all valueNames in a key.~~ done<br>